-Anywhere you go in Sardinia, you’ll never experience a lack of ancient remains, but probably the best preserved treasures belong to prehistoric times, when the island was home to the still mysterious nuragic civilization.
-One of the first things visitors will notice while traveling throughout Sardinia history is the presence of thousands of stone towers.
-These are called “nuraghi”, they date back from 3,000 to 3,500 years, and they are not the only evidence of a stone-centered culture and society.
+Anywhere you go in Sardinia, you’ll never experience a lack of ancient remains, but probably the best-preserved treasures belong to prehistoric times when the island was home to the still mysterious Nuragic civilization.
+One of the first things visitors will notice while travelling throughout Sardinia history is the presence of thousands of stone towers.
+These are called “nuraghi”, they date back from 3,000 to 3,500 years, and they are not the only evidence of a stone-centred culture and society.

-A visit to Mamoiada sure will stay impressed in your memory for a variety of aspects.
-Whether you are a history lover, a food obsessed or festivals’ fan, here you can find anything you are looking for.
+A visit to Mamoiada, one of the prettiest towns in Sardinia, sure will stay impressed in your memory for a variety of aspects.
+Whether you are a history lover, a food-obsessed or festivals’ fan, here you can find anything you are looking for.

 Despite all this, the whole area is regarded as one of the most hospitable of the whole island.
 Guests are as sacred as they were in the past, welcomed to private houses and protected by tradition.